It’s a SPOOKY time of year,

 WE CAN DO THINGS ABOUT IT

-Humans also improve the lives of owls, often in very simple ways.
-And that can involve you.
+Humans can also improve the lives of owls, often in very simple ways.
+And that involves you.
 Yes YOU!

-The foremost way you can have an impact is by supporting your nearest wildlife rehabilitation clinic.
+The best way you can have an impact is by supporting your nearest wildlife rehabilitation clinic.
 You can donate, do voluntary work, or maybe share a social media post.
 EZ!

-Another big way to help is PREVENTION, which means stopping wildlife injuries BEFORE they happen.
-Here’s a bunch of specific things you can do to have an impact, lumped together in three broad categories:
+Another big way to help is PREVENTION, which means stopping wildlife injuries before they happen.
+Here’s a bunch of ways to prevent injury to owls, in three broad categories:

 (tap to expand)